Double spike Dirichlet priors for structured weighting: Posterior Properties

 Remark 1. \citet{castillo2015bayesian} studied full Bayesian procedures for high-dimensional linear regression under sparsity constraints.
 Under their assumptions, they showed that where $\psi(s)$ and $\phi(s)$ are related to their compatibility conditions.
 Although our rate has a similar form, the proof is radically different due to the structured simplex constraint under consideration.

 Remark 2.
 Theorem~\ref{maintheorem} reveals that both $\left\Vert X\right\Vert$ and $K^{\alpha_1}$ affect the posterior contraction rate, which depicts the effect of the likelihood and prior, respectively.
-Indeed, it can be deduced from the proof that a larger $\left\Vert X\right\Vert$ leads to a more profound impact on the posterior of the likelihood, while a larger $K^{\alpha_1}$ leads to a tighter thus stronger prior.
-When the likelihood is strong enough to identify the nonzero coefficients, a stronger prior helps force the nonzero coefficients to be equal.
+Indeed, it can be deduced from the proof that a larger $\left\Vert X\right\Vert$ is linked to a stronger likelihood, while a larger $K^{\alpha_1}$ leads to a tighter thus stronger prior.
+In particular, when the likelihood is strong enough to identify the nonzero coefficients, a stronger prior helps enforce the nonzero coefficients to be equal.
 The parameter $\alpha_2$ does not affect the contraction rate in Theorem~\ref{maintheorem} as long as $\alpha_2\geq 1-\alpha_1/2$.

 Remark 3.
 To achieve the rate in the theorem, the choice of $\theta$ can be very flexible: instead of requiring $\theta = s/K$, letting $\theta = t/K$ for any $1\leq t \leq s$ leads to the established rate.
-That is, the proposed method is \textit{adaptive} to the unknown sparsity level.
+That is, the proposed method is \emph{adaptive} to the unknown sparsity level.